 University Undergraduate Scholarships.
-At a special examination held at the beginning of the fall term in each year, eighteen scholarships, continuing for two years and of an annual value of \$200 each, are thrown open to competition by all members of the incoming Freshman class.
-For a full statement of the provisions regulating the award and tenure of these University Undergraduate Scholarships, see the General Circular of Information.
+At a special examination held at the beginning of the fall term in each year, nine scholarships, continuing for two years and of an annual value of \$200 each, are thrown open to competition by all members of the incoming Freshman class.
+For a full statement of the provisions regulating the award and tenure of these University Undergraduate Scholarships, see the General Circular of Information which may be had upon application to the Secretary of Cornell University.